-As Tusculum is a residential college, where the majority of our student body reside within residence halls on the College’s picturesque campus.
+Tusculum is a residential college, where the majority of our student body reside within residence halls on our picturesque campus.

 Tusculum values students living on campus due to the opportunity to participate in the incomparable experience of living on campus during these memorable and formative years and benefit from the educational opportunities unique to this experience.